unrealwork/atsd-use-cases/USMortality/README.md

 The death rate for the 65 to 74 years of age group dropped by **62 percent** from 1935 to 2010.

-Below is an image showcasing the percent change form 1935 to 2010 in death rates by age in the U.S. from the [CDC](http://www.cdc.gov/nchs/data/databriefs/db88_fig3.png).
+Below is an image showcasing the percent change from 1935 to 2010 in death rates by age in the U.S. from the [CDC](http://www.cdc.gov/nchs/data/databriefs/db88_fig3.png).

 ![Figure 1](Images/Figure1.png)

 In this article we will look at weekly death total statistics collected for over 100 U.S. cities for over 50 years.
-We will begin by walking through Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
+We will begin by walking through the Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
 We will then look at incorporating population figures to calculate mortality rates for each individual city.
 As icing on the cake, we will explore additional datasets to see if there are any correlations between their behavior and that of our computed mortality rates.